sanscript-tech/hacking-tools-scripts/README.md

 * Contributions will end on ***20 November 2020***.

-### This project is under AOS 2020 (Autumn open source program) under Sanscript, India.
+### This project is under AOS 2020 (Autumn of Open Source) program under Sanscript, India.

 ## 🌟 Project Maintainers 🌟